vicision/nyc-today-cli-app/README.md

 ## Usage

-To use NYC Today after installing, type 'nyc_today' in the command line and follow the on-screen prompts when the gem launches.
+To use NYC Today after installing, type 'nyc-today' in the command line and follow the on-screen prompts when the gem launches.

 ## Development